Contextual quilt maker label documentation image

 The Mass-Market Expectation

-Many consumers compare handmade quilt prices to mass-produced options available in big box stores, where queen-sized quilt sets can be purchased for as little as market-dependent values.
+Many consumers compare handmade quilt prices to mass-produced options available in big box stores, where queen-sized quilt sets can be purchased for as little as a value that must be established from current, topic-matched sales.
 This creates several challenges:

 1. Value perception: Consumers often fail to recognize the material quality difference